-Hello programmers, in today’s article we will learn about the Numpy var() function.
+In today’s article, we will learn about the Numpy var() function.
 The Numpy variance function calculates the variance of Numpy array elements.
 Variance calculates the average of the squared deviations from the mean, i.e., var = mean(abs(x – x.mean())**2)e.
-Mean is normally calculated as x.sum() / N, where N = len(x).
-The variance is computed for the flattened array by default, otherwise over the specified axis.
+Mean is x.sum() / N, where N = len(x) for an array x.
+The variance is for the flattened array by default, otherwise over the specified axis.

 Syntax of Numpy var():

 a = Array containing elements whose variance is to be calculated

 Axis = The default is none, which means computes the variance of a 1D flattened array.
 However, the axis can be int or tuple of ints.
 If they want the variance to be calculated along any particular axis or axes, respectively.
 (Optional)

 dtype = Data type to use in computing the variance.
 Default is float64 for arrays of integer type.
 For arrays of float types it is the same as the array type.(Optional)

 out = Alternate output array having the same dimension as that of the expected output.
 But the type is cast if needed.
 (Optional)

 Ddof = Refers to “Delta Degrees of Freedom”: the divisor used in the calculation is N – ddof.
 Where N represents the number of elements. ddof is zero by default.
 (Optional)

 Keepdims = If this is set to True.
 Additionally, the reduced axes return as arrays with size one dimension.
 With this option, the result will broadcast correctly against the input array.
 For default value, keepdims will not be passed through to the var() method of sub-classes of ndarray.
 However, any non-default value do pass.
 (Optional)

 Return type of Numpy var() function in Python: